amplejoe/DontBugMe/README.md

 ## How to compile and run

 Clone it from the github repo (or fork, download ZIP, whatever you prefer).
 Then make sure you've got [node.js](https://nodejs.org/en/) and [typescript](http://www.typescriptlang.org/) installed.
-Btw. it's much easier to install node.js first ;) From there it's easy if you are a Mindows user:
+Btw. it's much easier to install node.js first ;) From there it's easy if you are a Windows user:

 1. Run compile_ts.cmd
 2. Run create_dist.cmd